obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Obsidian Properties.md

 # Obsidian Properties

 > [!released]
-> Use of Obsidian Properties was introduced in Tasks X.Y.Z.
+> Use of Obsidian Properties was introduced in Tasks 7.7.0.

 ## What are Obsidian Properties?